 Short play periods and outings in the backyard are best.
 If he is left alone too long he will definitely start doing his own thing.
 Like digging up all your beautiful plants.
 You also need to have a fenced-in yard to keep your dog from wandering off.
 The fence should go below ground so that he cannot dig his way out in search of prey.
 And when you go for a walk you must keep him on a leash.
 These are quick dogs and trying to catch your Aussie is a challenge.

 All dogs in the Terrier group tend to be bossy and aggressive around other dogs.
 For this reason your Aussie must be properly socialized starting at a very young age.
 Taking them to regular obedience training is not only a fun thing for both you and your dog, it is an absolute essential thing for this breed.
 Remember that these dogs will get bored if you keep practicing the same lessons over and over.
 Spice up the training by making it a little harder each time.
 As long as you keep your Aussie motivated he will always want to learn new things.
-And don't forget to give a little treat when they carry out their task.
+And don't forget to give a little treat when they accomplish their task.

 If you are in to crating your dog you must start the training when they are young.
-This will not only help in housetraining, it will also give him a place to go when he wants some alone time.
+This will not only help in housetraining, it will also provide him a place to go when he wants some alone time.
 This is also a safe way to transport this dog in a car.

 Feeding the Australian Terrier